 Another key prevention tactic is to take an antihistamine tablet every day.
 After a consultation with your doctor, he or she may suggest taking these for ten days or so before the hot weather develops.
 This makes it harder for your body to release histamine, an immune response to foreign pathogens.

 Once I’ve Got Prickly Heat, How Can I Get Rid Of It?

-Keep cool and ensure that you spend some time in an air conditioned room for a few hours each day.
+Keep cool and ensure that you spend some time in an air-conditioned room for a few hours each day.
+If you’re going out with a cooler, make sure you have some decent ice packs so that you can keep your towels as well as drinks icy cold.
 If you are going out into the sunshine, you can still wear something loose over your rash to cover it.
 In fact, going out can actually take your mind off your prickly heat and enable you to have the fun you quite rightly deserve to have during the summer months.
 Don’t allow the rash to keep you indoors and stop you from enjoying the warmer weather.
 It is a rash that will be self-limiting and is not contagious in any way.
 Speak to your friends about it, and the chances are that a few of them will have experienced the itch as well.

 A rash needn’t ruin your summer.
 You can prevent it as much as possible, and you can treat it using many over the counter medications as well as sensible itch soothing home remedies.
 Prickly heat is more common than you think and shouldn’t knock your confidence.
 By arming yourself with as much knowledge as possible, you can banish the itch and the worry forever.